For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 What to do: Write a compelling description for people—not for search engines.

 Good business descriptions are written primarily with your customers in mind, and secondarily with Google in mind.
-They should read naturally, and should serve as your business’s elevator pitch.
-The should answer the question: why should someone do your experience?
+They should read naturally and should serve as your business’s elevator pitch.
+They should answer the question: why should someone do your experience?
+Your description should have a strong hook, communicate your brand, and convince them why your experience is worth their time and money.

 Once you’ve honed in a good description, it is also helpful to Include a few relevant keywords if your description doesn’t already.